 See our most popular waste management topics for SQGs:

-Ecology staff are here to help.
+We are here to help.
 If you have questions about managing your waste or if you’d like to learn how to reduce your waste or find safer alternatives, contact your local Ecology office.

 How long may I keep waste on site?

 Small quantity generators don’t have a time limit for accumulating dangerous waste.
 However, if you accumulate 2,200 pounds of dangerous waste (or 2.2 pounds of certain kinds of highly toxic waste), you are no longer an SQG, in which case more requirements will apply.
-Learn more about generator status.
+Learn more about generator category.

 May I transport my waste?